alexdlaird/hookee/README.md

     --content-type application/xml
 ```

-`hookee` can also be started without a tunnel (removing the dependency on an Internet connection).
-Using the
+`hookee` can also be started without a tunnel (removing the dependency on `ngrok` and an Internet connection).
+Using
-`--no-tunnel` flag only starts `hookee`'s server, allowing responses to be mocked locally.
+the `--no-tunnel` flag only starts `hookee`'s server, allowing responses to be mocked locally.
 This can be particularly
 useful when service discovery is done through a proxy service (ex.
 [HAProxy](https://www.haproxy.org/),
 [Envoy](https://www.envoyproxy.io/), etc.), meaning you can tell `hookee` to start on the port of an expected downstream,
 thus intercepting requests to that service to provide your own responses in an isolated environment, very useful for